bus710/edgex-on-raspberry-pi/30_install_edgex.md

 <br/>

-The names of the launched services might be familiar if we think about the diagram:
+The names of the launched services can be found if we think about the diagram:

 ![EdgeX Architecture Diagram (Jun/12 2020)](./assets/EdgeX-Arch-Jun12-20.png.jpg)

 There are the core services in the middle.
 Devices services will talk to the hardwares.
-Supporting services will inject business rules and run actions scheduled.
-Application services will interact with frontend and/or external cloud services.
-All the well considered services are just launched with one line!
+Supporting services will inject business logics and run actions scheduled.
+Application services will interact with frontend or external cloud services.
+All the well designed services are just launched with the one line of command!

 <br/>